BaronaGroup/aurantium/README.md

 ### Plugin: Translations

-Note: this only applies to internal users of Citrus, in code bases that have citrus-translation support built in.
+Note: this only applies to internal users of Aurantium, in code bases that have aurantium-translation support built in.

 T translations can be used directly as children of JSX elements.
 As it is the support for this is hard coded and should be replaced with a more generic interface for a public release.